• Facebook

 When to Use Optimistic Locking

-In the previous example, we had a single bank account used by two users simultaneously.
-Let's suppose one of the users acquired the lock for performing a deposit transaction on the bank account.
-User 2 is waiting for User 1 to free the lock for him to make the withdrawal transaction.
-Consider that User 1 goes to an unstable state due to network connectivity issues without setting the lock free.
-User 2 keeps waiting for him to release the lock without the knowledge of any connectivity issues so he goes to the state of starvation till the first user releases the lock.
+In the previous example, we considered a single bank account used by two users simultaneously.
+Let's suppose User 1 acquired the lock for performing a deposit transaction on the bank account.
+User 2 is waiting for User 1 to free the lock before making a withdrawal.
+If User 1 enters an unstable state due to network connectivity issues without releasing the lock, User 2 will continue to wait without knowing about the failure.
+This results in starvation because User 2 remains blocked until the lock is released.

-To avoid this kind of problem, Optimistic Locking is a useful solution.
-Using this kind of Locking, if User 1 wants to update the account, he can update the account without Locking it and the item version will be updated accordingly.
-Now when User 2 wants to update the data, he will get the updated version based on the item version and this would make sure no data integrity issues occur.
-If any user operates on the data with the old item version, the operation will fail considering it has an outdated item version.
+To avoid this problem, Optimistic Locking is a useful solution.
+With Optimistic Locking, User 1 can update the account without locking it, and the item version is updated accordingly.
+When User 2 wants to update the data, they will get the updated version based on the item version, ensuring that no data integrity issues occur.
+If any user operates on the data using an outdated item version, the operation will fail because the version no longer matches.

-adds an additional dimension to the development of the application using NCache.
-Optimistic concurrency can be achieved in applications by NCache Item Versioning.
-When any item is added to the cache, the cache item version returns to the cache client.
-This value denotes the number of updates performed on particular data.
-With every update, the value of the item version increments.
+The CacheItemVersion adds an additional dimension to the application development using NCache.
+Applications achieve optimistic concurrency through NCache Item Versioning.
+When any item is added to the cache, the CacheItemVersion is returned to the cache client.
+This value indicates the number of updates performed on that item.
+With each update, the item version increments.

 Prerequisites